mutiann/few-shot-transformer-tts/README.md

 and then add the dataset to `include_corpus` and `dataset_language` in `corpora/__init__.py`.
 3. Run the `corpora/process_corpus.py`, which filters the dataset, trims the audios, produces the metadata, generates the mel spectrograms, and pack all the features into a single zip file.
 The processed dataset will be put at `packed_path`, which uses around 100GB space.
+Since it imports other scripts in the repository, you need to add the abosolute path of the repository to the environment variable PYTHONPATH beforehand if you are running it under a command line (most IDEs automatically handle this).
 See the script for details.

 ### Training
 Similarly, we split the dataset into three tiers.
 Below are the commands to train and evaluate on each tier.
 Please